 Instructions

-- In a medium non-stick saucepan, heat the canola oil to medium heat and sauté onion and garlic until the onion is translucent, about 5 to 7 minutes.2 tablespoons canola oil, ½ yellow onion, 2 cloves garlic
+- In a small non-stick saucepan, heat the canola oil to medium-low heat and sauté the onions and garlic until the onion is translucent and softened, about 5 to 7 minutes.2 tablespoons canola oil, ½ yellow onion, 2 cloves garlic

-- Add the dried oregano, balsamic vinegar, bell peppers, diced tomatoes, tomato paste and salt and pepper.1 teaspoon dried oregano, 1 tablespoon balsamic vinegar, 1 red bell pepper, 1 cup canned diced tomatoes, 2 tablespoons tomato paste, ½ teaspoon salt, ½ teaspoon freshly ground black pepper
+- Add the dried oregano, balsamic vinegar, diced tomatoes, tomato paste and salt and pepper.
+Add the bell peppers and toss them with the sauce.
+Bring it up to a simmer.1 teaspoon dried oregano, 1 tablespoon balsamic vinegar, 1 red bell pepper, 1 cup canned diced tomatoes, 2 tablespoons tomato paste, ½ teaspoon salt, ½ teaspoon freshly ground black pepper

 - Simmer for about 15 minutes, until the sauce thickens.
 Add salt, to taste (if needed) and reserve.

-- Cut sausages lengthwise and grill them on a hot grill pan.
-Cook for about 2 minutes per side, until cooked through.8 Italian sausages
+- Cut the sausages in half lengthwise and grill them in a hot grill pan.
+Cook for about 2 minutes per side, until cooked through.4 Italian sausages

 - Open the buns and grill them on the open side until lightly toasted.4 hoagie rolls